In this Guide

 Pet fur jams carpet brushes, clogs filters, and clings stubbornly to upholstery and carpeted stairs.
 To tackle it, you’ll need a vacuum that’s powerful, versatile, and very durable.

 We know that most “pet” branded vacuums are too expensive for the average consumer.
 That’s why we’ve gone in search of the best vacuums for pet hair in the budget range!

 Our guide to pet hair vacuums will help you figure out which features to look for, and show you a few vacuums that we think are real winners for conquering your pet hair problem!

 One of our favorites for this purpose is the BISSELL CleanView Deluxe:

 This powerful upright features strong cyclonic suction and a wide brush head for digging into the deepest carpet pile.

 If you’ve got pets in a carpeted home, these are the two most important things to look for.
 We love the two types of bristles on the BISSELL’s brush roll, as you can change settings to scrub rugs or protect your delicate hardwood floors.

 While the CleanView is priced affordably, it comes with a few smart features that make it feel more expensive and well-engineered than its competitors.
 There’s a power switch on the handle, a turbo brush attachment for upholstery, and automatic brush rewind.

-You can find our complete, in-depth review of the CleanView, as well as our other top recommendations for the Best Vacuum for Pet Hair!
+You can find our complete, in-depth review of the CleanView, as well as our other top recommendations for the Vacuum for Pet Hair!